When is Registration for Summer/Fall 2026?

 Athletes, International Students, students with a 3.5 GPA or better and all continuing students who have completed or are in-progress of completing 30-75 units at Merced College prior to semester enrolling and who:

-• have completed orientation, Placement Questionnaire, and developed a student comprehensive education plan at Merced College
+• have completed orientation, assessment, and developed a student comprehensive education plan at Merced College;

 • have completed less than 100 degree applicable units at Merced College